Smart meter data collection: how does it all work?

 What can OVO do for me?

-At OVO, we’re committed to saving you money, and helping you cut your carbon emissions.
-That’s why all our energy plans come with renewable electricity as standard.
-And we also plant a tree in your name, for every year you’re with us!
+At OVO Energy, we’re committed to helping you cut your carbon emissions.
+That’s why all our energy plans come with 100% renewable electricity if you have a smart meter⁴.
+And every year, we plant 1 million trees in the UK⁵

 Smart meters are part of the big picture as we head towards a zero carbon future.
 Check out our dedicated Smart Meters FAQ page, if there’s anything we haven’t covered here.
 If you don’t already have one, now’s the time to smarten up!
 Our lowest rate Better Smart energy tariff includes a free smart meter installation.